ExistedGit/Dota2Cheat/README.md

 also using Google's [Protocol Buffers](https://github.com/protocolbuffers/protobuf) for net message handling

 Cheers to their wonderful creators!

-`assets` folder contents are property of Valve Corporation

 # Features
 To open the cheat menu, press Insert